CTEC3905-2022/lab-materials/lab-02.md

 # Lab 2: A bit more of everything

-This week we will continue with a gradual introduction to CSS layout and introduce javascript event handling.
+This week we will continue with a gradual introduction to CSS layout and introduce JavaScript event handling.

 Try to understand every step in this lab.
 Please **ask questions** if you are confused by any of the steps.